michaelcychan/advent-of-code-2022/README.md

-# advent-of-code-2022
+# Advent of Code 2022
-Solutions for Advent of Code 2022:  https://adventofcode.com/2022
+This repo is my attempts to solve the problems from Advent of Code 2022:  https://adventofcode.com/2022

 Advent of Code, created by [Eric Wastl](http://was.tl/) is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language.